25th January, 2019

-There have been 95 prosecutions under CDM since the latest version came into force in 2015.
-46 of those prosecutions occurred in 2018, which also saw the largest fine to date under CDM 2015 (£800,000) and the first prison sentence.
-Let's look, and learn from, the HSE data.
+There have been 191 prosecutions under CDM since the latest version came into force in 2015.
+There have now been over £16m in fines, and 2022 saw the largest fine to date under CDM 2015 (£900,000).
+Let's look at - and learn from - the HSE data.

 The Construction (Design and Management) Regulations, often referred to as the CDM regulations, have been around for some time.
 However, it looks as though the HSE are becoming much more active in taking action against businesses found to be in breach of the regulations.